ftl/midi2tci/README.md

 ```

 This example shows a control that send Pitchbend events over MIDI.
 In this case the key parameter of the mapping needs to be -1 (key=-1).

+## Supported Hardware

+The general behavior of MIDI controllers should be independent of the actual hardware that you are using.
+So any MIDI controller should work in theory.
+However, the devil lies in the details, and your specific hardware might behave differently.
+I tested the following hardware:

+* Hercules DJControl Starlight
+* Behringer CMD PL-1 (kudos to Elmar/DG7YEO)

+I found some differences in the way that the LED indicators are controlled.
+Therefor there is the parameter `indicators` in the configuration file, that currently accepts the following values:

+* default: the default, based on the behavior of the Hercules DJControl Starlight
+* pl-1: special treatment of LED indicators for rotary encoders as the Behringer CMD PL-1 expects it

 ## License